KxSystems/docs-v1/docs/reference/internalfunctions.md

     1 2 3

-## `-10!x`
+## `-10!x` – type enum

-Resolve a type number to an enum vector and check if it's available
+Resolve a type number to an enum vector and check if it’s available
 ```q
 q)-10!20h
 1b